emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 1. Initiate a connection request with one client.

-1. If you want to publish a message with the payload "A retained message from MQTTX CLI" to the topic "t/1", you can use the command below.
+1. Use the following command to publish a retained message with the payload "A retained message from MQTTX CLI" to the topic "t/1".
 Set the topic to `t/1`, payload to `A retained message from MQTTX CLI`,  and `retain = true`：

    ```bash
    mqttx pub -t 't/1' -m 'A retained message from MQTTX CLI' --retain true -h 'localhost' -p 1883
    ```

-3. Subscribe to the topic `t/1` with another client.
+3. Initiate another new client connection request to the same broker.
+Subscribe to the topic `t/1` with the new client.
 It will receive the retained message.

-   If you continuously create new clients and let them subscribe to topic "t/1", all new clients you created will receive the retained message.
+   If you continuously create new clients and let them subscribe to the topic `t/1`, all new clients you created will receive the retained message.

    ```bash
    $ mqttx sub -t 't/1' -h 'localhost' -p 1883 -v